Pagan Press

 The Man Who Wrote

-Frankenstein has nine appendices, which include full texts of the
+Frankenstein has nine appendices, which include full texts

 following: